ugurlumert/Based-Tetris/tetris-miniapp-1759437340/README.txt

 ## 4) Use it on Farcaster
 - Post a cast that includes your app URL.
 People can open and play inside the Farcaster Mini Apps experience.
-- To be listed/highlighted, engagement matters — keep iterating and sharing!
+- To be listed/highlighted, engagement matters — keep iterating and sharing!!

 Good luck and have fun! 🎮